REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 The Hearing

-1. Each Party shall have the opportunity to present their case at the hearing, including an equal opportunity to present fact and expert witnesses and any inculpatory and exculpatory evidence.
+1. Each Party shall have the opportunity to present their case at the hearing, including an equal opportunity to present fact and expert Witnesses and any inculpatory and exculpatory evidence.

 2. If a Complainant or Respondent fails to appear at the hearing after receiving the appropriate notice and there are no extenuating circumstances that explain the failure to appear, the Hearing Officer may proceed with the hearing.
 The Hearing Officer will not draw any inferences about the Party’s responsibility from their failure to appear at hearing.

 3. The determination of responsibility will be made based on the allowable information contained in the record and presented at the hearing.
-There is a presumption that the Respondent is not responsible for the alleged conduct until a determination of responsibility is made at the conclusion of the hearing.
+There is a presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the hearing.

-4. The Investigator for the case and/or University Police may be called as a witness by either Party and may provide witness testimony as allowed regarding their investigatory fact findings.
+4. The Investigator for the case and/or University Police may be called as a Witness by either Party and may provide Witness testimony as allowed regarding their investigatory fact findings.

-5. The Parties and/or the Hearing Officer may request the attendance of witnesses.
-No witness may be compelled to provide testimony.
+5. The Parties and/or the Hearing Officer may request the attendance of Witnesses.
+No Witness may be compelled to provide testimony.

 6. The Hearing Officer shall exercise control over the proceedings to maintain decorum, to avoid redundancies, and to achieve the orderly completion of the hearing.
-The Hearing Officer may recess the hearing if they determine that the presence of additional information or witness testimony is needed to make a decision.
+The Hearing Officer may recess the hearing if they determine that the presence of additional information or Witness testimony is needed to make a decision.
 The Hearing Officer may exclude any person, including a Party, who disrupts a hearing or fails to follow procedures.

 7. Hearings shall be recorded by the Hearing Officer.
 No other recordings or broadcasts shall be permitted.
 The recording will be maintained with the Respondent’s case file and will be available to the employee as part of their personnel file and to the Parties for consideration during any appeal.